celinelatulipe/ThinkLikeComputer/_sources/GeneralIntro/intro-TheWayoftheProgram.rst

     :divid: goog_course_intro

 The goal of this book is to teach you to understand and create computer programs in Python.
-At the beginning of each chapter, we will outline for you the learning goals and objectives that should be accomplished once you have gone through the chapter.
+At the beginning of each chapter, we will outline the learning goals and objectives that should be accomplished once you have gone through the chapter.

 Understanding computer programs requires algorithmic, mechanistic thinking.